 Conclusion: Which one the best portable storage?

 Of course, both devices are great for storing and transferring files.
 However, you have to consider your needs before deciding.

 If you looking for transferring files, I prefer a USB flash drive rather than an SD card.
 Since it has a bigger dimension and customization, you won’t easily lose it.
 That way, the USB drive is more likely to long-lasting.
 I have a 2GB USB flash drive from 2008 which over ten years ago and still works fine today.

 In addition, modern Android phones now supported OTG connection for USB drive where you can access the file directly from your mobile phone.

-Meanwhile, the SD card is good for a portable device, such as a camera, phone, or MP3 player.
+Meanwhile, the SD card is good for a mobile device storage, such as a camera, smartphone, or MP3 player.
 I have no doubt to invest in high-quality SD card because it also affects device performance.
-For sure, most DSLR cameras currently require a high-speed SD card to catch up camera storage demand.
-Also, the SD card can be used as a USB flash drive with a card reader help.
+Not only that, most DSLR cameras currently require a high-speed SD card to catch up camera storage demand.
+Also, the SD card can be used as a USB flash drive with a card reader (dongle) help.